MichaelAquilina/Some-2D-RPG/README.md

 * Efficient Collision Detection using a QuadTree implementation (see GIF below)
 * Adjustable viewports of the current Game state, including the ability to Scale.
 * Detailed Diagnostic information about engine performance that will allow easy detection of bottlenecks
+* The ability to Zoom at any specified level when drawing the game world in a viewport

 Some other features present outside the engine
 * 2D Light Shader